Here’s a timeline of the mass shooting in Maine and the hunt for the suspect | KRDO

 The image shared by Lewiston Police showed the vehicle, an SUV, with its lights on and its driver side door ajar.

+Authorities identified Card as a suspect in the shooting and responders were given information about his vehicle, including a registration number, according to a timeline of events released by the Maine State Police.

-The Lewiston Police Department received a call at 9:26 p.m. identifying Card as the man in the photos released earlier in the evening, according to a timeline released by state officials.
+An earlier timeline released by state officials said the Lewiston Police Department received a call at 9:26 p.m. identifying Card as the man in the photos released earlier that evening.

 9:56 p.m.: Vehicle is found